vouvou4/Computational-Biostatistics-with-R/README.md

 This course provided in-depth knowledge of biostatistical approaches as well as a comprehensive understanding and competency of the programming language R.

+Please note, git logs are not included in this repo.